izakp/django_simple_json_rpc/README.md

 Tests depend on Django's testing framework (for now).

-To run tests, create an empty models.py in the django_simple_rpc directory and from your project directory run:
+Put 'django_simple_rpc' in settings.INSTALLED_APPS and create an empty models.py in the django_simple_rpc directory.

+From your project directory run:

 	./manage.py test django_simple_json_rpc